ociu/sphinx-traceability-extension/doc/usage.rst

     Python-style regular expression used to select intermediate items, meaning items that have to be linked to both the source and target items.

+:intermediatetitle: *optional*, *single argument*

+    When given, an extra column that lists the intermediate item(s) per source item will be added between the columns that list sources and the linked targets.
+The argument will be used as title for this new column.

 :type: *required*, *multiple arguments (space-separated)*

     The *type* option must contain at least two relationships, separated by a ``|`` character.
 The relationships on